 In 2020, Joë Christophe was featured in the famous program Stars von Morgen presented by Rolando Villazón and broadcasted on Arte.
 In 2021, he participated in the prestigious programme Debüt im Deutschlandfunk Kultur in Berlin, in which artists such as Jacqueline du Pré, Daniel Barenboim and Sir Simon Rattle have participated.

 In France, he was nominated in 2023 in the category 'Instrumental Soloist Revelation' at the Victoires de la Musique Classique program.

 His first CD 'Idylle', which he recorded with pianist Vincent Mussat and the German label Genuin Classics, explores the beautiful colours, deep feelings and humour of the French and English repertoire for clarinet and piano.

 Ambassador of the wind instrument manufacturer Henri Selmer Paris, Joë Christophe also benefits from the support of the Banque Populaire Foundation since 2022.

-Being a native of a small village in the north of France, Joë started to learn the clarinet at the age of seven with Adrien Delattre thanks to a free of charge music school.
-Furthering his studies in Valenciennes and Paris with Caroline Delmotte and Olivier Derbesse, he then entered the CNSM of Paris in 2015 to study under Philippe Berrod, principal clarinet of the Orchestre de Paris, as well as his colleague Arnaud Leroy.
+Joë started to learn the clarinet at the age of seven with Adrien Delattre.
+Furthering his studies in Valenciennes and Paris with Caroline Delmotte and Olivier Derbesse, he successfully auditioned for the entrance exam of the CNSM of Paris in 2015, joined the class of Philippe Berrod and Arnaud Leroy, and was fast-tracked into professional world.